-By the property of the obstruction sheaf this invariants $\widetilde{\VW}(S)$ is zero unless $H^{0,1}(S)=H^{0,2}(S)=0$.
-As mentioned in \cite{TT1}, most of the surfaces satisfying the condition satisfy a vanishing theorem such that the invariants are just the signed Euler characteristic of the moduli space of stable sheaves on $S$.
-The right invariants are defined by using the moduli space $\N_L^{\perp}$ of Higgs pairs with fixed determinant $L\in\Pic(S)$ and trace-free $\phi$.
-Tanaka-Thomas have carefully studied the deformation and obstruction theory of the Higgs pairs instead of using the ones for sheaves, and constructed a {\em symmetric obstruction theory} on $\N^{\perp}_{L}$.
+By the property of the obstruction sheaf this invariant $\widetilde{\VW}(S)$ is zero unless $H^{0,1}(S)=H^{0,2}(S)=0$.
+As mentioned in \cite{TT1}, most of the surfaces satisfying the condition admit a vanishing theorem such that the invariants are just the signed Euler characteristic of the moduli space of stable sheaves on $S$.
+The right invariants are defined by the moduli space $\N_L^{\perp}$ of Higgs pairs with fixed determinant $L\in\Pic(S)$ and trace-free $\phi$.
+Tanaka-Thomas have carefully studied the deformation and obstruction theory of the Higgs pairs instead of using the ones for the two dimensional sheaves, and constructed a {\em symmetric obstruction theory} on $\N^{\perp}_{L}$.
 The space $\N^{\perp}_{L}$ still admits a $\cc^*$-action, therefore inherits a perfect obstruction theory on the fixed locus.
 Then the Vafa-Witten invariants are defined as:

 This corresponds to the $SU(\rk)$ gauge group in Gauge theory.
-They did explicit calculations for some surfaces of general type in \cite[\S 8]{TT1} and verified some part of Formula (5.38) in \cite{VW}.
+They did explicit calculations for some surfaces of general type in \cite[\S 8]{TT1} and verified some parts of Formula (5.38) in \cite{VW}.
 Since for such general type surfaces, the $\cc^*$-fixed loci contain components such that the Higgs fields are non-zero, there are really contributions from the threefolds to the Vafa-Witten invariants.
 This is the first time that the threefold contributions are made for the Vafa-Witten invariants.
 Some calculations and the refined version of the Vafa-Witten invariants have been studied in \cite{Thomas2}, \cite{MT}, \cite{GK}, \cite{Laarakker}.